ARM-software/vscode-cmsis-csolution/README.md

 1. Modify the `*.cmake` file for the compiler toolchain you have installed.
 If you have several toolchains installed, modify the corresponding `*.cmake` files.
 All the `*.cmake` files are stored in `<cmsis-toolbox-installation-dir>/etc/`.

-    For example, modify the section below:
+    For example, modify the following section:

 ```
 ############### EDIT BELOW ###############